 EGG SOUP The sun lingered above the horizon as we returned from a hike to our campsite at the base of Mount Woodroffe.
 ‘Ah, an early tea,’ Dad said.
 ‘It’s always best to cook while there’s daylight.
 We can make an early start.’
 ‘Well, after that disappointing jaunt to find that damned waterhole you […]Read more "TRAVELLING WITH THE T-TEAM (5)"

-SHELTERED [Extract from Tracking with the T-Team: Pilgrimage to Central Australia 1981] Swaddled in my comfortable cocoon, I listened to the wind howling.
+SHELTERED [Extract from Trekking with the T-Team: Central Australian Safari 1981] Swaddled in my comfortable cocoon, I listened to the wind howling.
 An angry torrent of wind struck the camp, kicking over billies and sending flames from my campfire darting across the sand.
-I yawned and pulled the groundsheet over my bedding. […]Read more "THE STORM"
+I yawned and pulled the groundsheet over my bedding.
+Looks […]Read more "THE STORM"

 ERNABELLA: Their Country and the Broken Trailer ‘This land belongs to the Pitjantjatjara people,’ Dad said to me.
 I sat in the front seat while he negotiated the corrugations, bumps and lumps of the poor excuse of a graded road.
 Abandoned cars, just shells really, languished in the scrub each side of the […]Read more "TRAVELLING WITH THE T-TEAM (4)"